paca94/aws_client/generated/aws_application_autoscaling_api/README.md

 <ul>
 <li>
-Register and manage scalable targets - Register AWS or custom resources as scalable targets (a resource that Application Auto Scaling can scale), set minimum and maximum capacity limits, and retrieve information on existing scalable targets.
+Register and manage scalable targets - Register Amazon Web Services or custom resources as scalable targets (a resource that Application Auto Scaling can scale), set minimum and maximum capacity limits, and retrieve information on existing scalable targets.
 </li>
 <li>
 Configure and manage automatic scaling - Define scaling policies to